Abdelrahmankhaled12/Data-Structures/Stack/README.md

 <hr>

 <ul>
-    <li> The Stack Data Structure IS A Sequential Collectio Of Elements That Follows The Principle Of Last In First Out (LIFO) </li>
+    <li> The stack data structure iS a sequential collection of elements that follows the principle of last in first out (LIFO) </li>
-    <li> The Last Element Inserted Into The Stack Is First Element To Be Removed </li>
+    <li> The last element inserted into the stack is first element to be removed </li>
-    <li> A Stack Of Plates.
-The Last Plate Placed On Top Of The Stack Is Also The First Plate Removed From The Stack </li>
+    <li> A stack of plates.
+The last plate placed on top of the stack is also the first plate removed from the stack </li>
     <li> Stack Is An Abstract Data Type.
 It Is DEfined By Its Behavior Rather Than Being a Mathematical Mode </li>
     <li>
      The Stack Data Structure Supports Two Main Operation